 To directly support our Veterans, Currumbin RSL established the Currumbin Palm Beach Veterans Support Centre.
 We also have close association with contemporary Veteran charities such as Soldier On – helping our wounded soldiers and Cam’s Cause.
 Soldier On focuses its support on contemporary Veterans.

 Currumbin RSL is located along Currumbin Creek on the Gold Coast.
-It strives to be ‘The Best Little Club in the World’ and is now Queensland’s leading Club, as voted by Clubs Queensland 2014, and Best Club Gold Coast 2015.
+It strives to be ‘The Best Little Club in the World’ and over the years has won several Clubs Queensland awards such as Best Club Gold Coast, Best Community Contribution and Best Dining.
 The Club has over 23,000 members, employ’s 165 staff and with all of our suppliers has a direct impact on an additional 4,138 jobs.

 The Club subscribes to the National RSL Mission, Role and Objectives which is: “To ensure that programs are in place for the well-being, care, compensation and commemoration of serving and ex-service Defence Force members and their dependents; and promote Government and community awareness of the need for a secure, stable and progressive Australia.”

 The Club is known as a social enterprise which exists to provide community benefit through financial, social and environmental contributions.
 Over the past five years the Club has contributed just over $4million to the local community via financial and in-kind support.

 Currumbin RSL is the creator and manages of one of Australia’s largest ANZAC Day Dawn services held at Elephant Rock, Currumbin on the Gold Coast.

 In successful operation for almost 20 years, the Currumbin RSL Veterans Support Centre (VSC) is run by two paid staff and over 20 volunteers with all arms of the Defence Force represented.
 The centre is funded almost exclusively by Currumbin RSL with support from the Department of Veterans Affairs (DVA).